AppDaemon/appdaemon/docs/APPGUIDE.rst

 will trigger certain actions such as page navigation.
 For more information see the ` Dashboard configuration pages <DASHBOARD.html>`__

-AppDaemon provides convenience funtions to assist with this.
+AppDaemon provides convenience functions to assist with this.

 Presence
 --------